Wozzify/tescoproduct/README.md

 I will not be supplying a links.json to prevent abuse.

-Data is outputted how the combined.json mentions.
+Data is outputted how the combined.json mentions

+Message me with any enquiries.